hive-engine/steemsmartcontracts-wiki/Market-Smart-Contract.md

 	- price = price (STEEMP/token)

 	- timestamp = unix timestamp of the trade (this timestamp is based on the timestamp of the reference Steem block)

+### metrics:
+list of the metrics per token
+-	fields:
+	- "symbol": symbol of the token
+    - "volume": 24h volume traded
+    - "volumeExpiration": unix timestamp when the volume is not relevant anymore (when no trades during the last 24h for example)
+    - "lastPrice": last price for which the token was traded
+    - "lowestAsk": lowest price from the sell order book
+    - "highestBid": highest price from the buy order book
+    - "lastDayPrice": price of the token 24h ago
+    -  "lastDayPriceExpiration": unix timestamp when lastDayPrice is not relevant anymore (when no trades during the last 24h for example)
+    - "priceChangeSteem": 24h price change in Steem
+    - "priceChangePercent": 24h price change in %